A long time ago, in a galaxy far, far away…

 It was now that Luke decided that it was acceptable to speak.

-He lifted his head from his work and announced to the workroom.
+He lifted his head from his work, looked straight ahead, and announced to the workroom.
 “I’d like to speak to my father, if I could?” -being very specific on who was welcomed in this surreal place, and who wasn't.

 The shadow in the corner wavered slightly, and paused before moving from the confines of the corner that it found itself in, but didn’t leave.

 He could sense the apprehension in the other presence, with his attention to the work in his hands, he continued to talk to the air without the appearance of acknowledging the shadow.
-“The stabilizer keeps on pulling the ‘hopper to the right on the down-thrust…I’m trying to work it out…” Luke mumbled as he worked.
+“The stabilizer keeps on pulling the ‘hopper to the right on the down-thrust…I’m trying to work it out…” Luke mumbled through gritted teeth, forcing the fictitious part into fictitious shape .

 The shadow paused.
 Its senses seemed familiar with the place but not at all comfortable that it was there.
 “Where are we?” it asked, in a voice that was neither mechanical, nor malicious.
 The voice quivered, almost shuttering over the simple words, suspicious of the world his son had constructed, uncomfortable with the casual surroundings as if they were foreign to him.